-An optional group accident and sickness insurance policy is available to students.
+Insurance An optional group accident and sickness insurance policy is available to students.
 Prior to registration, international students are required to buy the insurance offered by the college or provide proof of coverage.
-International students should mail proof of coverage to the Academic Coordinator, Oxford College, Oxford, Georgia 30054.
+International students should mail proof of coverage to the Director of Academic Services, Oxford College, Oxford, Georgia 30054.
 Students covered by personal or parents' insurance policies should have in their possession at all times a wallet card with the policy number.

-For additional information concerning health insurance plan, contact the Student Health Service or the Campus Life Office.

-Counseling Center

-The Counseling Center provides free, confidential counseling services to students under the direction of a licensed clinical psychologist.
-Services include individual (career and personal), couples, and group counseling, problem-solving sessions, and career assessment.
-Referrals to appropriate on-campus and off-campus resources are available.
-Students may avail themselves of the Counseling Center library and Career Resource Center, which contains books, audiotapes, videotapes, and computer programs to aid in career choice, study skills, training or self-help instruction.
-The Counseling Center staff also offers regular workshops and outreach programs for the entire campus.
-For more information, you may call 770.784.8394, or check out our website at http://www.emory.edu/OXFORD/counseling.html.
+For additional information concerning the health insurance plan, contact the Student Health Service or the Campus Life Office.
+Counseling Center The Counseling Center offers free, confidential counseling for personal, emotional, and career-related problems.
+Services include individual therapy, group counseling, problem-solving sessions, career assessment, and referral to appropriate on-campus and off-campus resources.
+Students also may avail themselves of the Counseling Center Resource Center, which contains books, computer programs, audio tapes, and videotapes on mental health, study skills, and career-related topics.
+The Counseling Center is involved actively in campus outreach.
+Speakers from the Counseling Center are available to make presentations to campus groups.